maxemileffort/paper-grading-assistant/README.md

 * The algorithm used is quite simple, and so it is probably pretty easy to beat.
 Currently it just correlates word embeddings to a grade, and then looks at topics between paragraphs and tries to grade similarities.
 I would think that there would need to be some more layers for discerning a real grade, so I would like to build some deep learning models to help grade the papers.

+* Feature engineering would lend itself to better results.
+Using LSTM models that predict compositional structures of the essays, which are then incorporated into the grade-predicting part of the model, I think would help with the accuracy and the problem of the algorithm being simple to beat.

 ## 9. Credits

 Thanks to Kaggle for the free data, my wife for her guidance, and Mukesh Mithrakumar for being an extrememly knowledgeable and patient Springboard mentor.